-The lagoon is approximately six foot deep and has a total volume of approximately twenty one acre feet.
-The lagoon has an overflow weir structure which only allows for release of water during major storm events.
-Therefore the lagoon is operated as a closed / static system.
+Point Tiburon Lagoon is a 3.5-acre lagoon with a surrounding master planned development of 54 condominiums which was built on San Francisco Bay in 1987 in the City of Tiburon.
+Within for release of water during major storm events.
+Therefore, the lagoon is operated as a closed / static system.
 When water does overflow from the weir structure the water leaving the lagoon goes directly into San Francisco Bay.